erfangc/ReactTable/README.md

 afterColumnRemove  |[Function]        |callback function to invoke after a column has been removed by the user beforeColumnAdd    |[Function]        |callback function to invoke when the "+" button is clicked on the header

+### columnDefs Options
+The following properties are valid on objects inside of columnDefs

+- colTag : column identifier
+- text   : display text in the table header
+- format : choose from 'number', 'date' or 'string'
+- sort   : custom callback function for sorting the column

 ## Examples

     var options = { data: data, columnDefs: [ {colTag: "first_name", text: "First Name"}, ... ], groupBy: [{colTag: "birth_city"}] };